ibrahimshaabann/factory/Documentation.md

 ### 6. Linking  social media platforms to factory website
 - Factory social media platforms are linked to the website.

+### 7. Production line
+ - The factory have a core production line for sales.
+ - The production line have a staging/phase status.
+ -  Employees/Customers with Different Roles Can Access the production Line with consideration of the behaviuor being done on the line

+### 8. Customer Classification:

+1. **Engineering Office Manager**
+   - Can request glass materials for specific buildings.

+2. **Dealer of Glass Material**
+   - Can request a large quantity of glass from the factory.

+3. **Normal Customer**
+   - Typically requests a small number of products.
+   - Has access to customer support features, including a chat interface for contacting factory staff or customer service.
+   - Supports redirection to WhatsApp and Messenger chats.
+   - Can submit product requests with customer information (email, phone number, requested product, full name, closest branch).
+   - Payment is not supported online; payment can only be made at the branch.

+### 9. Employees Dashboard:
+   - dashboard for employees where they can see the customers request of the products to get in touch with them.
+   - dashboard for sales or customer service to contact with the customers.

+### 10. Branch Mangagers Dashboard:
+   - Includes all employees in the branch and their data.
+   - Managing branch details.
+   - Available products in the branch.
+   - Contacting the factory and requesting the order that is not available in the branch.
+   - Viewing the requested order stages on production line and tracking its status e.g. Pending, Done, Shipped.
+   - Analytics like:
+      - Total customers
+      - Top customer type requesting from the branch.
+      - Top and least sales product in my branch.
+      - Total sales

 ## System Design